sketch-hq/color-tokens-example/README.md

 {"url": "<YOUR_URL_HERE>"}
 ```

-After that, you can start this project using `yarn start` for the development mode, or `yarn build` for production mode.

-Both scripts will generate a `theme/colors.json` file with your colour tokens.
+The `start` and `build` scripts mentioned above will generate a `theme/colors.json` file with your colour tokens.
 The code doing this is the following, found on the file [getColors.js](getColors.js):

 ```
 const fs = require('fs');